 Symposium Series: Sex and Gender Research in Orthopaedics

-Articles in the series are freely accessible through the end of this year.
+Articles in the series are freely accessible.

 JBJS thanks the members of the Sex and Gender Research in Orthopaedic Journals Group for their work and gratefully acknowledges support for the SGS from the National Institutes of Health (NIH), the American Medical Women’s Association (AMWA), the Orthopaedic Research and Education Foundation (OREF), and the International Orthopaedic Diversity Alliance (IODA).
 The SGS was supported by an R13 grant from the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) of the NIH.